sunfoxy2k/antechamber/instructions/context_generation.md

 4. Vary across different settings, personality types
 5. Make each option realistic and relatable
 6. Ensure diversity in life situations, no work specific contexts
-7. The context should be suitable for the provided tools.
+7. The context should be suitable for the following tools: {available_tools}.
 The user is using mobile AI that supports the tools.
+8. Consider the current system context: {current_system}.
+The generated contexts should be relevant to this system environment.

 ## Response Format
 Return ONLY this exact JSON structure with NO additional text: